Healthcare in Chennai: Medical tourism

 With people from across the country and abroad preferring to get treated in the hospitals in Chennai, the city is increasingly becoming a hub of medical tourism.
 According to a study by Confederation of Indian Industries (CII), Chennai attracts about 40 percent of the country's medical tourists.
 As of 2013, the city receives up to 200 foreign patients every day.
 The Coromandel Express, which plies between Kolkata and Chennai, is nicknamed 'Ambulance Express' in Howrah since it regularly ferries a chunk of patients from the eastern region for medical treatment at hospitals in Chennai.
 Foreigners, especially those from developing and underdeveloped countries such as Nigeria, Kenya, Burundi, Congo, Malawi, Bangladesh, Oman and Iraq, come to the city for advanced medical care.
 About 150 Maldivian patients arrive at the city every day for medical treatment, which resulted in Maldivian Airlines launching a thrice-a-week direct flight from Male to Chennai.
 From Malawi, numerous patients are travelling to India.
 Their most preferred destination is Chennai & Medobal healthcare.
 However, there are no consolidated statistics about the number of foreign patients that the city receives.
 Most leading hospitals, which receive a steady stream of patients from other states of India and abroad every day, have separate wings for international patients.
 Sri Ramachandra Medical Centre receives up to 100 overseas patients a month.
 Dr.Kamakshi Memorial Hospital receives 10 to 15 foreign patients in a month.
 Fortis Malar Hospital receives 15 to 20 foreign patients a month.
 Madras Medical Mission receives 14 foreign medical tourists every month, mainly from East African nations.
 Sankara Nethralaya receives nearly 500 overseas patients a month.
 MIOT Hospitals receives nearly 300 foreign patients every month.
-The Medical Tourism Industry in India is expected to reach US$9 Billion by 2020.
+The Medical Tourism Industry in India is expected to reach US$9 billion by 2020.

 Special certifications

 With more than 75 percent of the medical tourists being from the Middle East, hospitals in the city are vying for 'halal' certification.
 On 14 May 2012, the city-based Global Health City became the first in the country to receive the halal certification from the Halal Development Authority.
-Other hospitals in the city that have applied for the certification include Mehta Hospitals and Lifeline Hospitals.
+Other hospitals in the city that have applied for the certification include Dr. Mehta's Hospitals and Lifeline Hospitals.
 Halal-friendly medical tourism services include food, prayer hall, 'quiblah' (the direction of Mecca) signs in every room, prayer mat, copies of Quran and appointments of woman physicians for woman patients.